Proving a Landlord's Conduct Is Retaliatory

 - A renter does something within their legal rights

-- The lease is ended (or services decreased)
+- The lease is ended by the landlord (or services decreased)

 - The lease is terminated within a certain amount of time after a tenant exercises a legal right